-One question that often comes to a parent’s mind is—If ragi is good for babies?
+One question that often comes to a parent’s mind is—Is ragi good for babies?
 The answer to this is, yes.
 Ragi is packed with essential nutrients and is a healthy addition to the diet of babies, right from the age of six months.
 In fact, you might have even heard people saying that ragi can be given to babies just after 3 months of their birth.
 It is also widely believed that you can give ragi for weight gain in babies.

-- Rich Source of Calcium:
+1. Rich Source of Calcium

-The calcium content of ragi is extremely high and hence is beneficial for your child’s developing bones.
+The calcium content of ragi is extremely high, and hence, is beneficial for your child’s developing bones.
 It helps mitigate the risk of bone fractures and eliminate the need for calcium supplements.
 Apart from that, ragi also improves the production of blood in human body.

 The amount of dietary fibre in ragi promotes digestion and helps your child stay full for a longer time.
-The amino acids present in ragi do away with the excess fat around the liver and reduce cholesterol levels in a child’s body, thus keeping obesity at bay.
+The amino acids present in ragi do away with the excess fat around the liver and reduce cholesterol levels in a child’s body, thus, keeping obesity at bay.

-The presence of a significant amount of antioxidants in ragi helps relax the body and prevent problems such as insomnia, anxiety, and headaches in children.
+The presence of a significant amount of antioxidants in ragi helps relax the body and prevent problems, such as insomnia, anxiety, and headaches in children.